vdbrink/vdbrink.github.io/jura/index.md

 <img style="float:right;width:150px; margin-left:15px;" src="images_bottle_hack/bottle_hack.jpg" alt="Jura machine milk container hack">
 </a>

-Jura provides many accessories for their machines, but people are creative and miss sometimes just something small which makes your life a bit easier with it.
+Jura provides many accessories for their machines, but people are creative and miss sometimes just something small which makes your life a bit nicer with it.

 Find here some nice [hacks](jura_hacks) for your Jura coffee machines.